ShawnLiaoyx/vulkan-guide/docs/extra-chapter/intro_to_simd.md

 }
 ```

 This demonstrates culling operations wide, 8 items at a time.
 You can also try to change the algorithm to swap the axis of vectorization, by culling the 6 planes at a time vs one sphere. you can do that as 4-wide planes first, then 2 scalar ones.
 Or pad the planes to 8.
-Thats left as an excersise, try to do it on your own.
+Thats left as an exercise, try to do it on your own.
 The math and dot products are basically the same as with this version.

 # FMA (Floating Multiply-Add)